genomicepidemiology/ARGprofiler/README.md

 * Apart from the regular output files, kma_panres also provides a BAM file.
 * ARGextender will run until there is nothing more to extend.
 * The user should create the ``` logs ``` directory in the main directory.
 * We have noticed that the enaBrowserTools conda package is a bit unstable and from time to time it is not working properly.
-In that case we suggest that you clone their repository in the ``` prerequisites ``` directory and use the code they provide (You can find the repository here <a href="https://github.com/enasequence/enaBrowserTools/">here</a>)
+In that case we suggest that you clone their repository in the ``` prerequisites ``` directory and use the code they provide (You can find the repository <a href="https://github.com/enasequence/enaBrowserTools/">here</a>)

 ## Citation